jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Overview.md

 ## Overview

-This tutorial describes the purpose, structure, and use of VERPAT (VisionEval Rapid Planning Assessment Tool), a model based on the VisionEval framework for strategic planning of transportation networks.
+This tutorial describes the purpose, structure, and use of VERPAT (VisionEval Rapid Planning Assessment Tool), a model based on the VisionEval framework for strategic planning.

 TODO: add text from https://gregorbj.github.io/VisionEval/